Game rules

 5. Soldier promotion

-- When a soldier ends a move on the last row of the enemy side (row 8 for South side, row 1 for North side), the player may choose to promote it.
+- When a soldier ends a forward move on the last row (row 8 for the South side, row 1 for the North side), it is mandatorily promoted.

-- Upon promotion, the soldier is removed and replaced on the same square by a piece of choice among: empress, advisor, cannon, chariot, bear, horse.
+- The soldier is immediately replaced, on the same square, by a piece of the player's choice among: chariot, knight, bear or empress.

-- The choice is free: a player may have multiple pieces of the same type.
+- The choice is free: a player may thus own several pieces of the same type, for example two empresses.

 6. End of game